botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

     * `{require(you're not cool enough):Cool kids}` Word around the office is that `{user}` is kind of a big deal
     * `{blacklist:Staff}` You have no power here

+!!! warning "Channel and Role Names"
+	Be cautious of using channel and role names in restrict, require, and blacklist blocks.
+If the channel or role name is changed, the tag must be changed or it will not function as intended.
+Using IDs makes this a non-issue as channel and role IDs cannot change.

 ### React Blocks

 React Blocks instruct Carl-bot to react to either the invocation or the output.
 Carl-bot, like all discord accounts, must be in the server where the emoji is hosted to be able to use it.
 If the emoji is from a server he is in but not the server the tag is in, the emoji id may need to be used instead of just the name. `<:carlpat:590335691968348191>`